bashirzadehdanial/jestWorkshop/README.md

 ## What does `makeAppointment` currently do?

 Imagine that you have been asked to implement the function called `makeAppointment`.
-The starting code for this function can be found near the bottom of `day.js` is the current implementation is:
+The starting code for this function can be found near the bottom of `day.js` and it's current implementation is:

 ```javascript
 // Make an appointment at a specific time.